Skip to Content

 Several composites, each with their own strengths, are then combined to obtain your leg specific shell.
 Batoco uses custom high-heat, high-pressure machines to compress and harden the composites into your final shell.
 The curing phase is critical to the bonding of the various layers and obtaining protection properties unachieved by lower end processing methods.

-Batoco has worked with a renowned university to develop PorFox foam.
+Batoco has worked with a renowned university to select its final foam.
 The foam provides safety, comfort and ease of movement.
-On metal stud, shoe or leg impacts, the foam hardens and absorbs additional energy, then relaxes again.
-PorFox therefore enables thin and close to the body shin guards.
+On metal stud, shoe or leg impacts, the foam absorbs additional energy in comparison with alternatives.
+Batoco shin guards are therefore thin and close to the body to provide comfort, while protecting your legs.

-PorFox components pass the REACH standard, which makes its manufacture comply with the most advanced eco-responsible regulations.
-Non-toxic, latex-free and hypoallergenic properties make PorFox suitable for direct skin contact.
-The closed-cells of PorFox avoid moisture absorption and with it, possible rapid degradation of the foam properties.
+Our foams pass the REACH standard, which makes its manufacture comply with the most advanced eco-responsible regulations.
+Non-toxic, latex-free and hypoallergenic properties make our paddings suitable for direct skin contact.
+The closed-cell structure avoid moisture absorption and its consequent possible rapid degradation of the foam properties.

 Nevertheless, the dynamic properties of foam change at different temperatures.
 A perfect foam for summer conditions might be too firm for a snowy boxing day game and therefore not help protect your leg.
 This is why Batoco consistently tests new foam formulas and looks into your specific playing environment to provide you with the most adapted backing